Relocating can sometimes be difficult for children to handle. Here are a few tips for helping children cope with the move.

 Visit your children’s new school, park, church, etc… Take a camera.

-Help your children invite new friends over to your new home.
+Help your children invite their new friends over to your new home.

-Let your children choose a new favorite restaurant.
+Let your children choose a new favorite restaurant that is close to the house.
 This will help them feel in control of their new world.

 Encourage them to send letters about their new home to their friends.